Intro to Parabola tables

 How it works

-- Visualize your data in the form of tables, featured metrics, charts, and graphs.
+• Visualize your data in the form of tables, featured metrics, charts, and graphs.

-- Arrange a dashboard of multiple views, utilizing a tabbed or tiled layout.
+• Arrange a dashboard of multiple views, utilizing a tabbed or tiled layout.

-- Analyze the entire page of views using quick filters.
+• Analyze the entire page of views using quick filters.

 Sharing tables with teammates

-- "Can edit": any teammate with edit permissions can create and edit table views.
-When creating a new view or editing an existing view, changes will be drafted and only visible to the editor making those changes.
-Drafted views can be saved, which makes them visible to anyone who has access to the Flow.
+• "Can edit": any teammate with edit permissions can create and edit data views.
+Any changes to views will be visible immediately to anyone else who has access to the Flow.

-- "Can view": teammates with view permissions can see all table views and interact with controls, but cannot overwrite any shared views.
-Their drafted views are always private.
+• "Can view": teammates with view permissions can see all data views, but cannot make changes.

-Sharing Tables outside your team (external sharing)
+Sharing dashboards outside your team (external sharing)

 Creating and managing views